 Applicants must meet these strict eligibility criteria and be in a position to verify their circumstances in order to apply.
 Applicants who do not meet the criteria will not be considered for an award.

 If you have any questions about whether or not you should apply for an award please contact Alice Rowan by emailing email@example.com

-*Please note for 2017 applicants this does not include NHS courses such as Occupational Therapy and Physiotherapy.
+*Please note that this does not include NHS courses such as Occupational Therapy and Physiotherapy.
 For more information on why we have excluded these courses please do contact us using the details above.

-You must complete and sign an an application form and submit it by the deadline above.
-Please click here to access the application form: Sanctuary Scholarship application 17/18
+You must complete and sign an application form and submit it by the deadline above.
+Please click here to access the application form: Sanctuary Scholarship application 2018-19 (DOCX, 85.8 kB)

 You should send your completed application form to:

 Lord Mayor’s walk

 Please also e-mail a copy of your application to E: firstname.lastname@example.org

 Once we have considered all applications submitted we will contact you and let you know whether you have been chosen to attend an interview.
 You will be asked to verify the information provided on your application form and provide evidence of your immigration status.
 Unfortunately not all applications will be successful.

 If you are successful in being offered a Sanctuary Scholarship you will be informed within two weeks of your interview.